lorenzoorsingher/SIV_project/README.md

 ### Calibration guidelines

 - it's **very important** to keep the same camera configuration for calibration and testing.
-If the camera has auto-focus, auto-exposure, auto-white balance, etc. it's recommended to disable them, if the focus of the camera is changes after calibration the calibration file will be invalid and it's highly recommended to recalibrate the camera.
+If the camera has auto-focus, auto-exposure, auto-white balance, etc. it's recommended to disable them, if the focus of the camera is changed after calibration the calibration file will be invalid and it's highly recommended to recalibrate the camera.
 - Put the calibration pattern on a surface **as flat as possible**, if the calibration pattern is not flat the calibration will be skewed, use a computer screen or a TV if available.
-- During calibration the pattern should cover around half of the camera frame, make sure to cover the entire frame with the calibration pattern.
+During calibration, the pattern should cover around half of the camera frame, make sure to cover the entire frame with the calibration pattern.
 Remember to cover the edges of the frame, the ChArUco board allows to calibrate the camera even if the calibration pattern is not completely visible.
 - **Avoid reflections** on the calibration pattern, reflections can cause the calibration to be invalid.
 - Get a wide range of angles and move slowly when calibrating

 ## Testing

-In the tests folder we provided a range of scripts to test the system using differtent configurations and datasets.
-The main script is <i>test_runs.py</i> that runs the system on the KITTI dataset and compares the results with the ground truth poses as well as a version that runs the system on a video file.
+In the tests folder, we provided a range of scripts to test the system using different configurations and datasets.
+The main script is <i>test_runs.py</i> which runs the system on the KITTI dataset and compares the results with the ground truth poses as well as a version that runs the system on a video file.

 To run the tests over KITTI simply set the desired combinations of parameters in the script and run it